Who Am I?

 My roommate and I spent the summer in Florence, living with a sweet couple named Pietro and Giovanna.
 They didn’t speak English and most of our teachers didn’t speak English, so it was truly an immersive experience.
 We went to school every day in the morning and then took side trips and weekend trips at every opportunity—Lucca, Pisa, Venice, Siena, and Cinque Terre, to name a few.

 We took cooking classes, tanned on a nude beach, scuba dived with no prior training on a tiny island off the coast of Sicily, partied on a Venetian boat during a festival, met Michael Buble at an outdoor concert before he was famous, and learned how to make our host mom’s prized pesto and tiramisu recipes.
 After classes finished, we drove around Sicily for a week and a half, and then I spent another week in Rome with my best friend to round out the summer.
 It was a life-changing experience, and planted the seeds for my extreme wanderlust today.

 I started traveling a little after I graduated from college and moved to Atlanta, but it was maybe one trip per year.
 Then in 2009—and to this day I couldn’t tell you why—my mom and I booked a 10-day trip to visit Paris, Salzburg, Prague, and Sofia (Bulgaria).
 It was so much fun, and also a really good example of cramming way too much into one trip.
 We decided to make it an annual thing whenever possible, and started dragging my dad along the following year when we went to southern Germany and Austria.

-And now I can’t be stopped…in 2016 I visited 8 countries (4 of them new for me), and I’m already planning how to do even more in 2017.
+And now I can’t be stopped…in 2016 I visited 8 countries, another 8 countries (and several domestic trips) in 2017, and I’m already planning a totally epic 2018!